saucelabs/sauce-docs/docs/test-fairy/sdk/ios/ad-hoc-ipa.md

 The Archives organizer appears and displays the new archive.

 Xcode runs preliminary validation tests on the archive.
-To create an IPA file press the `Distribute App` button.
+To create an IPA file press the **Distribute App**.

 ## Exporting Your App to an IPA (**Ad Hoc** provisioning profile)